alshedivat/al-folio/_posts/2022-11-20-Quaternary-geomorphology-of-Norway.md

 - Instead, models show that plateaus have been glacially eroded<d-cite key="andersen.etal_2018, pedersen.etal_2021"></d-cite>.
 The modeling proved that with climate change, the ice sheet got thinner, and for the reasons such as the wavelength of the terrain etc. the cold-based ice sheet kept the low relief surface<d-cite key="egholm.etal_2017a"></d-cite>.
 - Just like the glacier buzzsaw hypothesis, ICE hypothesis highly relies on the relationship between climate and erosion to explain the origin of the flat plateaus.
 	- Glacier erosion uploads the weight -> Isostatic uplift -> more land raised to ELA -> more erosion.
 And this erosion is more efficient than uplift thus Neogen uplift is not important anymore.
-- Lidmar (2009) <d-cite key="lidmar-bergstrom.bonow_2009"></d-cite> criticized that ICE addressed too much on climate factor, but ignored the significant fact that there was an uplift in Western Norway during the Neogene.
-He/she said ''Instead, they discuss the origin of accordant summits, which are not the relevant landforms for conclusions on recent uplift.''
+- Lidmar (2009)<d-cite key="lidmar-bergstrom.bonow_2009"></d-cite> criticized that ICE addressed too much on climate factor, but ignored the significant fact that there was an uplift in Western Norway during the Neogene.
+He/she said that instead, they discuss the origin of accordant summits, which are not the relevant landforms for conclusions on recent uplift.

 ## 5 Summary of the field trip